 Email marketing is the act of sending mass promotional messages to people in order to inform, educate or persuade them to take a particular action.
 This digital marketing strategy involves the use of email newsletters, sales promotional emails, transactional emails, and company announcements.

-With an effective email marketing strategy, brands can convert prospects into customers and one-time buyers into loyal, recurring customers.
+Also, brands are now incorporating AI into their email campaigns can convert prospects into customers and one-time buyers into loyal, recurring customers.

 So, whether you have a small business, an online store, or a large enterprise, email marketing can work miracles for you.
 What you need is to discover what your audience likes and then use it to create powerful newsletters.